soufi/soufi/README.md

 - 👋 Hi, I’m @soufi
 - 👀 I’m interested in automation, robotics and integration
-- 🌱 I’m currently learning kubernetes and go
+- 🌱 I'm currently maintaining the terraform provider for anypoint.
-- 💞️ I’m looking to collaborate on terraform, kubernetes goodies, cool softwares
+- 💞️ I’m looking to collaborate on automation goodies.
 - 📫 How to reach me via discord souf#9756

 <!---